Google Decided to End Business with Huawei. How This Impacts Users.

 In a recent interview, Huawei’s founder Ren Zhengfei said that the company’s “5G would not be affected and predicted that no other parties would be able to catch up with the company in 5G technology in the next 2-3 years”.
 He also added that the U.S. authorities are underestimated Huawei’s capabilities.
 Are they?

-Smartphones sales experienced a decline in the first months of 2019, but Huawei saw a significant increase in shipments by 50% (all running Android OS), and “made a strong statement by growing volume and share despite market headwinds”, according to IDC new report.
+Smartphones sales experienced a decline in the first months of 2019, but Huawei saw a significant increase in shipments by 50% (all running Android OS), and “made a strong statement by growing volume and share despite market headwinds”.

 What the current Huawei device owners should know